gustavgb/local-checklist/README.md

 https://checklist.gustavgb.com

 Handle those checklists in local storage.
 Pretty neat huh?
-Yeah, no more back-end stuff - indeed the future...
-Or, is it really? 😂️
+Yup, no more back-end stuff - indeed the future...
+Or, is it? 🤔️

-Made in one hour, because I needed something to procrastinate over before packing my bag for vacation...

-Use with a smile 😁️
+Hakuna matata - Use with a smile 😁️☮️

 ## How to develop